rararamberg/ARTIC-generator/README.md

 #### PostMVP

-- Another dropdown for classification
+- Another dropdown for display year
 - Hamburger menu to show and hide drop down menus
 - For each category or department option a new header image is displayed and sub title.
 - Link more info on artwork